Skip to content

 Proceed On: pass, dispatcher_return

-Using bpfman list we can see all the programs that were loaded.
+Using bpfman list links we can see all the programs that were attached.

 The lowest priority program is executed first, while the highest is executed last.
 As can be seen from the detailed output for each command below: